nekcht/apache-spark-evaluation/README.md

 1. Data is fetched from the Hadoop Distributed File System (HDFS) using the data_loader.py class, considering the specified file format (CSV or Parquet).
 2. The loaded data is passed to the query_executor.py class, which executes the designated query based on the user's choice of data structure (RDD or DataFrame).
 3. The system measures and records the execution time for each query, providing insights into the performance differences between RDD and DataFrame data structures.
-4. The results are presented, allowing users to analyze the performance impact of different data structures and file formats.

 This implementation includes 5 pre-defined queries for this dataset: https://www.dropbox.com/s/c10t67glk60wpha/datasets2023.tar.gz?dl=0.
 The queries can be found in query_executor.py.
 To test them, download the .tar file from the url and store it in '/datasets/my_dataset.tar'.
 Then proceed directly to Steps 3 -> 4 -> 5 -> 9.